juliushaertl/nextcloud-docker-dev/docs/customizing/build.md

 make docker/Dockerfile.php80
 ```

-Afterward you can recreate the container with `docker-compose up -d --force-recreate nextcloud` to run the new image or use `docker-compose down -v` before to also reinstall Nextcloud.
+Afterward you can recreate the container with `docker compose up -d --force-recreate nextcloud` to run the new image or use `docker compose down -v` before to also reinstall Nextcloud.